commonsense/conceptnet-numberbatch/README.md

     git remote add SERVERNAME SERVERNAME:/data/annex/

-- Make sure you can connect to buffy without a password.
+- Make sure you can connect to the server without a password.
 In my case, that required me to add `eval ssh-agent` to the end of my `.bashrc`.

 - Get the files: